Behind the portrait/headshot: an in-depth look at my process

 Probably because you’ll see every single good portrait include some form of it. 😉 I have been trained and mentored by some A-MA-ZING photographers out there.
 One of them is the great Peter Hurley, whose process you’ll recognise in some of these images (especially with my terrible squinch).
 I combine what I learned from him with my own techniques for portraiture.

 My portraiture process is a little more gentle.
-This is leaning towards professional or personal headshots for performers, actors, and those in the public eye – but most of my packages include portraiture too.
+This is leaning towards professional or personal headshots for performers, actors, and those in the public eye – but all of my sessions include portraiture too.
 The two overlap for me in terms of process (mainly because both get AMAZING results in terms of bringing out different sides of you).
 Due to my sister being a tripod, I preferred to stick to headshot-like images for this blog post.
 With portraiture, I tend to run around like a mad-woman getting different angles (while still seeming calm, because I’m magical like that).

 Why do these images look so bad?
 I thought you were a photographer??
 YOU HAD ONE JOB MELISSA